-114 For purposes of this Article, we assume that Musk constituted a controlling shareholder, although this conclusion is subject to debate.
+128 For purposes of this Article, we assume that Musk constituted a controlling shareholder, although this conclusion is subject to debate.
 See, e.g., Hamermesh, supra note 18 at 37 ("The [] finding []that Musk was so talented and visionary that the company could not succeed without him [] does not rationally imply that someone is a controlling stockholder."); Ann Lipton, After Corwin: Down the Controlling Shareholder Rabbit Hole, 72 Vand.
-L. Rev. 1977 (2019) (discussing the complexity of determining who is a controlling shareholder in the modern market environment).
-115 Tornetta, 310 A.3d.
-443 produce an above-market rate of return on the resources invested.118 Two of us have referred to an entrepreneur's belief in their unique idea, or their unique ability to execute an idea, as idiosyncratic vision.119
+L. Rev. 1977 (2019) (discussing the complexity of determining who is a controlling shareholder in the current market environment).
+129 Tornetta, 310 A.3d.
+443

-116 In re Tesla, 298 A.3d 726.
+130 In re Tesla, 298 A.3d 726.